BrianPea573/GC9A01-ESP32-Analogue-Clock-Analog/README.md

 ![Alt text](Images/GC9A01_Analogue_Clock_GIF.gif)

-# Analogue Clock Display using a GC9A01 display attached to an ESP32
+# Analogue (Analog) Clock Display using a GC9A01 display attached to an ESP32

 ## What you will need:
 - ESP32 Board